Colonel Charles Pinckney: Early life

+Career

 Pinckney became a leading attorney in the city of Charleston.
 He bought his first plantation, now known as Snee Farm, in 1754, as a mark of his early success.
 The 715-acre plantation was used to produce the commodity crops of rice and indigo.

 He also became a public figure, serving as colonel and commanding officer of the Charles Towne Militia, after which he became widely known as "Colonel Pinckney".
 He was elected as a member of the General Assembly, the lower house of provincial government in South Carolina.
 In 1775, he was elected as president of the South Carolina Provincial Congress.

 During the American Revolutionary War, Colonel Pinckney was among many persons captured by the British during the fall of Charleston in 1780.
 South Carolina Governor John Rutledge had left the city, intending to carry on a state government in exile in North Carolina.
 Colonel Pinckney was among more than 160 men in Charleston who took a loyalty oath to the British in order to keep their properties; the British hoped these influential men would help them lead the city.

 Pinckney's action as a Loyalist was extremely unpopular among the revolutionary forces.
 After the war, in February 1782, the South Carolina legislature voted a 12% amercement, or fine, against Colonel Pinckney's property to punish him for his switch of allegiance.

 On his death in 1782, Pinckney left the Snee Farm plantation and its slaves to Charles, his oldest surviving son.
 There were 40 slaves recorded in the probate record.
+Colonel Charles Pinckney was buried at St. Philip's Church in Charleston.

 Marriage and family

-Pinckney had married his first cousin Frances Brewton (b.
+Pinckney had married his first cousin, Frances Brewton (b.
 June 11, 1733).
 She was a daughter of his uncle Robert Brewton, a goldsmith who was associated with banking and financial circles in the city, and Mary Loughton, a widow.

-Frances's siblings included older brother Miles Brewton (1731-1775) (named after his paternal grandfather) and sister Rebecca Brewton (1737-1815) (named after her paternal aunt).
+Frances's siblings included an older brother Miles Brewton (1731-1775) (named after his paternal grandfather) and younger sister Rebecca Brewton (1737-1815) (named after her paternal aunt).
 Before the Revolutionary War, Miles had become wealthy, based largely on his success as a slave trader and merchant in Charleston.
 Their sister Rebecca married Jacob Motte, also a planter, who had a townhouse in Charleston.
-After Miles and all his family were lost at sea in August 1775 on their way to Philadelphia, where he was to serve as a delegate to the Second Continental Congress, Frances and her sister Rebecca jointly inherited Miles's mansion in Charleston, which is now known as the Miles Brewton House.
+After Miles and all his family were lost at sea in August 1775 on their way to Philadelphia, where he was to serve as a delegate to the Second Continental Congress, Frances and her sister Rebecca jointly inherited Miles's mansion in Charleston, which is now known as Miles Brewton House.

 The Pinckneys had several children, Charles (his namesake), Thomas (named after Pinckney's paternal grandfather), Miles Brewton (named after Frances's brother), Mary, and Rebecca Pinckney.